History of St George and the Dragon

-His story was brought back from the Holy Land to western Europe during the Crusades during the Middle Ages, probably in the 12th century, and then popularized in the 13th century.
-The motif of the dragon was originally associated with the soldier saint, St Theodore Tiro (Theodore of Amasea) of northern Turkey.
+His story was brought back from the Holy Land to Western Europe during the Crusades during the Middle Ages, probably in the 12th century, and then popularized in the 13th century.
+The dragon motif was originally associated with the soldier saint St Theodore Tiro (Theodore of Amasea) of northern Turkey.
 In the 11th century, the dragon depictions were transferred to St George.

 The Legend of St George